Red Sox vs. Blue Jays Player Props Betting Odds

-Bookmakers have listed player props for Bo Bichette, Alex Verdugo and others when the Toronto Blue Jays visit the Boston Red Sox at Fenway Park on Tuesday at 7:10 PM ET.
+Player prop bet options for Bo Bichette, Alex Verdugo and others are listed when the Toronto Blue Jays visit the Boston Red Sox at Fenway Park on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!